 Once your app is installed, you may now configure your router.
 Connect to the router wirelessly by going to your wireless utility on your device.
-Scan for the wireless network name (SSID) as listed on the supplied info card.
-Select and then enter your security password (Wi-Fi Password).
+Scan for the Wi-Fi name (SSID) as listed on the supplied info card.
+Select and then enter your Wi-Fi password.